 Bachelor of Arts in Historical Studies: University of Bristol, 2003-6.
 Courses in medieval and early modern European history, including ‘Introduction to Medieval History’, ‘History of the Book’, and, ‘The Smugglers’ City’.
 68% (88% for Undergraduate Dissertation).

-- New digitization methods using high-definition photography of sources for use with a hand-written text recognition or machine reading software (Transkribus).
+- New digitisation methods using high-definition photography of sources for use with a hand-written text recognition or machine reading software (Transkribus).
 This promises rapid and cost-effective transcription of historical documents for use in large scale data collection.

 - Early population estimates for England (c.
 1650).
-Digitization of hearth tax and religious censuses using OCR to estimate town-level population size in Leicestershire and Hampshire.
+Digitisation of hearth tax and religious censuses using OCR to estimate town-level population size in Leicestershire and Hampshire.
 This was a pilot funded by a Cambridge Humanities Research Grant (£50,000).
 This pilot has now become the basis for an ESRC application.

 - Fuel prices in Cambridgeshire 1560-1800. (£4000 from Isaac Newton trust.)

 - British industrial production and energy consumption by industry in 1954 and 1963.
 Funded by the grant ‘Who did the dirty work?
 Energy embodied in European and global trade, 1800-1970’, from the Swedish Research Council.

 - Transport, Urbanization and Economic Development in England’, funded by a Leverhulme grant and the US National Science Foundation.
 I led research into British coasting trades and transport.
 I was a beneficiary of an Isaac Newton Trust grant (£50,000).

 - Statistical analysis for The History of Energy and the Environment.
 Joint Center for History and Economics.